-There's more about Agency with Choice and the Participant-directed Model in this guide and worksheet from the Arc of Massachusetts.
+There's more about Agency with Choice and the Participant-directed Model here.
+Scroll down to "Choosing Which Service Method is Best for You (2016)."
 Much more information about the underlying concept of self-direction is available through the website of this organization, Applied Self-Direction.